brodsa/mgv-vorau/README.md

 The color pallete was changed during the development of the homepage several times.
 The [initial color schema](https://coolors.co/21b8a4-cecbcb-201f1f-f5f5f5) was chosen manually without checking the accessibility.
 After testing, it turned out that the colors are very poor in terms of accessibility.
 Therefore, new schema was selected based on the popular color pallete-generator, see [here](https://coolors.co/palette/006d77-83c5be-edf6f9-ffddd2-e29578).
 The colors also fit to the chosen hero image of the homepage.
 ![Color Pallete](./assets/documentation/ux/color_palette.png)

 The accessibility of the chosen colors was tested by the tool [toolness](https://github.com/toolness/accessible-color-matrix).
-The usage of the color follows the advised color combinations, see the full report [here](https://toolness.github.io/accessible-color-matrix/?n=White&n=Black&n=Green&v=EBEBEB&v=201F1F&v=659B5E).
+The usage of the colors follow the advised color combinations, see the full report [here](https://toolness.github.io/accessible-color-matrix/?n=White&n=Black&n=Green&v=EBEBEB&v=201F1F&v=659B5E).
 ![Color Accessiblity](./assets/documentation/ux/color_palette_accessibility.png)